Coeur-Noir/Yaru-folders-recolored/README.md

 `find . -name 'folder-*-publicshare.png' -exec cp {} ~/Bureau/ \;`

-Nautilus ( is buggy as hell in Ubuntu 22.10 ) but offers easy batch renaming : select elments and hit F2.
+Nautilus ( is buggy as hell in Ubuntu 22.10 ) but offers easy batch renaming : select elements and hit F2.